iclr-blogposts/2025/_posts/2025-04-28-scalable-mcts.md

 -   $N(s, a)$ is the number of times action $a$ has been played from state $s$.
 -   $C$ is a constant controlling the balance between exploration and exploitation.
 In general, it is set differently depending on the domain.

+In the formula, the exploitation term favors actions that have yielded high rewards in past simulations, encouraging the algorithm to revisit promising search paths.
+The exploration term, in contrast, gives a bonus to actions that have been selected less frequently, pushing the algorithm to try out underexplored branches of the tree.

 This concludes our discussion of the foundational elements of MCTS, providing the necessary context for understanding scalable MCTS.
 For a deeper dive into MCTS, I highly recommend [this guide](https://gibberblot.github.io/rl-notes/single-agent/mcts.html "Monte Carlo Tree Search (MCTS)") by Tim Miller.

 ## How can we scale MCTS?

-Its great that MCTS improves its solution quality with time, but what if we have an urgent problem that must be solved within a short amount of time (e.g. real-time decision making)?
-In this case, MCTS can be adapted to leverage parallel computation, enabling us to find a better solution within our fixed time budget.
-As we will see, parallelizing MCTS without degrading its performance is challenging since each iteration requires information from all previous iterations to provide an effective **exploration-exploitation tradeoff**<d-cite key="liu2020watch"></d-cite>.
-In this blogpost, we will explore scalable adaptations of MCTS that effectively parallelize and distribute its computation.

-To find better solutions without increasing [wall-clock time](https://en.wikipedia.org/wiki/Elapsed_real_time), we can consider how the four different phases of MCTS can be distributed.
-There are three broad types of parallelism used to scale MCTS, and we will discuss each one below.
+While MCTS naturally improves solution quality with additional computation time, one of its most compelling advantages is its ability to leverage parallel compute to find better solutions within a fixed time budget.
+This capability is critical for real-world applications where decisions must be made under strict time constraints.
+By distributing computation across multiple processors, parallel MCTS implementations can deliver dramatically better solutions without extending [wall-clock time](https://en.wikipedia.org/wiki/Elapsed_real_time)—a fundamental advantage in time-sensitive domains.

+The importance of this parallelization becomes clear when addressing high-stakes scenarios such as autonomous vehicle navigation, emergency response planning, or real-time financial trading, where improving decision quality without sacrificing response time is critical.
+However, parallelizing MCTS without degrading its performance is non-trivial, as each iteration depends on information accumulated in previous iterations to maintain an effective **exploration-exploitation tradeoff**<d-cite key="liu2020watch"></d-cite>.
+In the sections that follow, we’ll explore how MCTS can be parallelized effectively, as well as techniques for scaling to larger and deeper search trees.

+To tackle the challenges of parallel MCTS, researchers have introduced three primary strategies—leaf, root, and tree parallelism—each with different tradeoffs in coordination and efficiency.
+The figure below provides a visual overview of these approaches, which we’ll explore in the sections that follow.

 {% include figure.html path="assets/img/2025-04-28-scalable-mcts/mcts_parallelism.png" class="img-fluid" %}